 When divots are created on the green, the United States Golf Association (“USGA”) etiquette recommendations state that players “should take care to repair all divot holes made by their ball or cleats to the putting green before they conclude play on that hole.”
 With that information in mind, just how do you go about repairing those divot dents?
 The answer is: “with a golf divot tool.”

-A golf divot tool is a small, pocket-sized implement, usually with a forked shape at one end.
+This tool is a small, pocket-sized implement, usually with a forked shape at one end.
 To use this divot tool to repair your ball marks, you will want to insert the divot repair tool in the putting surface, just outside the edge of the divot at about a 45-degree angle.
 While pressing the divot tool slightly down and forward into the turf, the goal is to press the putting surface turf closer to the center of the hole.
-Be careful that you do not push up on the ground at the bottom of the ball mark, as this may cause damage to the green.
+Be careful when you are using the repair tool that you do not push up on the ground at the bottom of the ball mark, as this may cause damage to the green.

 The Different Types of Golf Divot Tools

-Golf divot tools come in many sizes, shapes, styles, and designs.
-Here we will take a closer look at the different types of golf divot tools, including the solid, pin, twist, and switchblade varieties.
+This tools come in many sizes, shapes, styles, and designs.
+Here we will take a closer look at the different types of tools, including the solid, pin, twist, and switchblade varieties of repair tools.

 Solid Golf Divot Tools

 As the name suggests, a solid golf divot tool is a one-piece tool made entirely out of metal, often stainless steel, aluminum, or a strong zinc alloy of some kind.
-A solid golf divot tool typically has a rounded handle—one that may or may not include a magnetic pocket in which to hold a ball marker.
+This solid tool typically has a rounded handle—one that may or may not include a magnetic pocket in which to hold a ball marker.
 The opposite end of a solid golf divot tool is shaped like a two-pronged fork which narrows towards the end.
-The prongs on this type of divot tool are raised slightly upwards, at an angle that is recommended for the repair of ball marks or divots on the green.
+The prongs on this type of divot tool are raised slightly upwards, at an angle that is recommended for the repair of ball marks or divots on the golf course.

 Pin Golf Divot Tools